 Tax compliance risk management process for customers managed by Large Business: checking the timely notification of SAO details

-A Customer Relationship Manager (CRM) will generally have a good understanding of whether a company they deal with will meet the conditions to be a qualifying company, see SAOG11000.
+A Customer Compliance Manager (CCM) will generally have a good understanding of whether a company they deal with will meet the conditions to be a qualifying company, see SAOG11000.
 However,

 - some situations may be borderline

-- there may be changes in a financial year that mean the business is different from the CRM’s previous experience of it and
+- there may be changes in a financial year that mean the business is different from the CCM’s previous experience of it and

 - some companies will meet the conditions for the first time as they grow and develop their business.